tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/replacing_twice.md

 ## Step 2: Marrying keys to the new TWICE

 * Please follow the steps as described in the other tutorials here.
-* Make sure that all of your other keys and remotes are present before you start the procedure with Tech 2.
+* Make sure that all of your other keys and remotes are present before you start the procedure with Tech2.
 * This may also be a good time to exchange the batteries of the remotes to prevent any future issues.